web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/advanced/define.md

 `Define` can also be used to mark dead code to assist the Builder with Tree Shaking optimization.

-Building products for different regions is achieved by replacing `process.env.REGION` with a specific value, for example.
+Build artifacts for different regions is achieved by replacing `process.env.REGION` with a specific value, for example.

 ```js
 export default {